Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Texas Healthcare Power of Attorney
+FAQs about making a Texas Medical Power of Attorney

-A Texas Healthcare Power of Attorney is a legal document that gives a trusted person the authority to make healthcare decisions on your behalf, such as refusing or accepting a specific medical treatment, when you cannot do so.
+A Texas Medical Power of Attorney is a legal document that gives a trusted person the authority to make healthcare decisions on your behalf, such as refusing or accepting a specific medical treatment, when you cannot do so.

 The individual granting permission is known as the "principal," while the individuals or entities obtaining authority are called the "agents."
 Suitable for residents of Texas, our Power of Attorney for health care is made for use in Harris County, Dallas County, Tarrant County, and in all other parts of the state.
 All Texas Healthcare PoA forms from Rocket Lawyer can be tailored for your specific circumstances.
 This official document will provide confirmation to medical providers and other parties that your agent(s) can act in your interest.